 The positions of Chairman of the Board and Chief Executive Officer are currently occupied by one individual, Mr. Croatti.
 The Board of Directors believes that this leadership structure has served the Company well in the past and continues to serve it well, as Mr. Croatti's 45 years of experience in the Company's industry and his extensive and detailed knowledge and understanding of the Company uniquely qualify him to serve as both Chairman and Chief Executive Officer.
 Combining the Chairman and Chief Executive Officer roles fosters clear accountability, effective decision-making, and aligns corporate strategy with the Company's day-to-day operations.
 Combining the roles also promotes unified leadership and direction for the Board of Directors and management.
 In his combined role, Mr. Croatti sets the agenda for Board meetings with input from the Lead Director and presides over all meetings of the full Board.
 Since the Chairman and Chief Executive Officer positions are currently occupied by Mr. Croatti, the Board of Directors appointed Mr. Evans, an independent Director, as the Lead Director to ensure strong independent oversight.
-As Lead Director, Mr. Evans presides at all meetings of the Board of Directors at which the Chairman is not present and chairs the executive sessions of independent Directors and non-management Directors are present.
-Mr. Evans also provides input to the Chief Executive officer and may make suggestions regarding meeting agendas and bear such further responsibilities as the Board of Directors may designate from time to time.
-Mr. Evans, from time to time, provides feedback to the Chief Executive Officer on executive sessions and facilitates discussion among the independent and non-management Directors.
+As Lead Director, Mr. Evans presides at all meetings of the Board of Directors at which the Chairman is not present and chairs the executive sessions of independent Directors and non-management Directors, who regularly meet in executive sessions at which only independent Directors and non-management Directors may designate from time to time.
+Mr. Evans, from time to time, provides feedback to the Chief Executive Officer on executive sessions and facilitates discussion among the independent and non-management Directors outside of meetings of the Board of Directors.